Spaceship-Serenity/project_template/docs/project/project_plan.md

   * Make a 1 slide diagram showing the end to end data flow and decision architecture
     * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.

-## Communication
-* How will we keep in touch?
-Weekly meetings?
-* Who are the contact persons on both sides?
-  * Analytics POC -
-  * Client POC -